Letter from the Founder

 Sheridan has the Old West flair, but with a cultural and historical bent that makes it unique given its off-the-beaten-path location.
 Sheridan’s Main Street is basically one continuous historical building after another.
 Custer’s Battle of the Little Big Horn is 65 miles north in Montana, and the infamous Wagon Box Fight is some 20 miles south.
 Fort Phil Kearny, a cavalry outpost on the Bozeman Trail, has been largely restored and is a thirty-minute drive from the city limits.

 A number of topical museums and western art galleries are based in and around Sheridan as well.
-The Bradford Brinton Museum near Big Horn—the horse capital of Wyoming—is soon to undergo a $20 million restoration that will better showcase its original Russell, Gollings and other extraordinary art pieces.
+The newly built $20 million Brinton Museum near Big Horn—the horse capital of Wyoming - showcases its original Russell, Gollings and other extraordinary art pieces.
 Back in town is the famous King’s Ropes and Saddlery Museum of early-day ranch life with tack, saddles and horse-drawn conveyances.

 In modern parlance, the town of Sheridan is home to a fast-emerging and energized Sheridan College, a highly-ranked school system with state-of-the-art facilities, a world-class YMCA, a well-endowed public library and medical facilities like Sheridan Memorial Hospital that would be the envy of much larger communities.
 It’s basically an unassuming mixture of pleasant folks enjoying the good life in boots and jeans, or Birkenstocks and jeans, depending on the occasion.